 The Railwaymen enjoyed the perfect beginning with a 2-1 win at Stevenage on the opening day and then knocked Sheffield United out of the EFL Cup with victory at Bramall Lane.

-Three draws followed, before an extra time defeat at Blackburn Rovers ended Crewe’s EFL Cup interest, as they suffered a first league defeat at Cheltenham but bounced back in some style, reeling off four straight victories.
+Three draws then followed, before an extra time defeat at Blackburn Rover ended Crewe’s EFL Cup interest, as they suffered a first league defeat at Cheltenham but bounced back in some style, reeling off four straight victories.

-First, Accrington were beaten 3-0 away in the EFL Trophy, with back to back home wins over Doncaster and Exeter, while Grimsby were seen off 2-0 at Blundell Park too.
+First, Accrington were beaten 3-0 away in the EFL Tropny, with back to back home wins over Doncaster and Exeter, while Grimsby were seen off 2-0 at Blundell Park too.

-Alex were then held to a 1-1 draw by Blackpool, stretching the unbeaten run to five, only to see it ended in somewhat unceremonious fashion, with Steve Davis’ side humbled 5-1 at Wycombe Wanderers.
+Alex were then held to a 1-1 draw by Blackpool, stretching the unbeaten run to five, but it was ended in unceremonious fashion, with Steve Davis’ side humbled 5-1 at Wycombe.